Professor Anastasia Nesvetailova

 Anastasia's first monograph, Fragile Finance: Debt, Speculation and Crisis in the Age of Global Credit (2007, Palgrave), developed a Minskyan analysis of financial fragility and crises in the late 1990s.
 Her second monograph, Financial Alchemy in Crisis: The Great Liquidity Illusion (2010, Pluto) focuses on the elusive concept of 'liquidity' in global finance, and specifically, on its role in the global financial crisis of 2007-2009.

-Anastasia is author of numerous academic and media articles on financial crises and financial stability.
+Anastasia is the author of numerous academic and media articles on financial crises and the role of the financial sector in the economy.
 She is currently working on the political economy of financial innovation, systemic risk, shadow banking and wealth management.
-In 2015, Anastasia was appointed a member of the Economic Advisory Panel to the Shadow Chancellor, John McDonnel, MP.

 Anastasia is Director of City Political Economy Research Centre (CITYPERC), established in 2012.
 CITYPERC serves as a hub for research and collaboration between academia, the financial sector, policy-makers and civil society on topical issues of economic policy, financial stability, development and growth.